Nucleotide Models

 dataclass

-NucleotideVariant(location: Interval[NucleotideCoordinate], edit: NucleotideEdit)
+NucleotideVariant(location: Location[NucleotideCoordinate], edit: NucleotideEdit)

 Model describing a nucleotide-level variant.